 Watercolour and Gouache on Parchment, Graphische Sammlung Allbertina, Vienna, Austria.

 The superb colours in this study are a stand out feature of the artist's skill.
-The blues and greens of the wing are exceptional as is the blood stained red areas at the detached section of wing.
+The blues and greens of the wing are exceptional as is the blood stained red areas at the detached section of the wing.
 It is among the finest examples of his many paintings of birds.

 Paintings influenced by Italian Art,